 Grade 4 Honourable Mention - A student from Calgary Islamic School, OBK Camous.
 Poem title: James Gladstone

 Grade 5 Winner - James Cenaiko from Bearspaw Christian School in Calgary.
 Poem title: James Gladstone by James Cenaiko (.pdf)

 Grade 5 Honourable Mention - Lincoln Daniels, Escuela St. Margaret School in Calgary.
 Poem title: Guy Weadick by Lincoln Daniels (.pdf)

 Grade 5 Honourable Mention - Katelyn Onwuka, Monsignor J.J.
 O'Brien School in Calgary.
 Poem title: Florence LaDue by Katelyn Onwuka (.pdf)

 Grade 6 Winner - Carissa Lewis, Ecole St. Gerard in Grande Prairie.
 Poem title: Hazel Braithwaite by Carissa Lewis (.pdf)

 Grade 6 Honourable Mention - Isabella H., St, Margaret School in Calgary.
 Poem title: Spitz Sunflower Seeds by Isabella H. (.pdf)

 Grade 6 Honourable Mention - A student from Ecole Notre Dame in Edmonton.
 Poem title: En l'Honneur de F. LaDue by Anna Balazs (.pdf)

-All upper elementary students are invited to create poems that celebrate interesting people throughout Alberta's history who have led the way in farming, ranching and caring for the land.
-This is a special contest from Her Honour, the Honourable Lois E. Mitchell, Lieutenant Governor of Alberta.
-The poetry contest is part of Her Honour's larger GROWS initiative for 2018, which will focus on agriculture throughout the year.
+All upper elementary students were invited to create poems to celebrate interesting people throughout Alberta's history who have led the way in farming, ranching and caring for the land.
+This was a special contest from Her Honour, the Honourable Lois E. Mitchell, Lieutenant Governor of Alberta.
+The poetry contest was part of Her Honour's larger GROWS initiative for 2018, which will focus on agriculture throughout the year.